 I did return to a hair dresser for a few years, until my hairdresser moved away, out of California.
 I then drifted around, from one salon to another during the early 2000s.
 Dear Daughter sometimes accompanied me, perhaps to protect Mom!
 As an adolescent, she was willing to try new styles, along with her coiffure-experimental Mom.

 The junkyard-dog salon, in a strip mall along State Highway 49, nearly put an end to the Mother-Daughter hair salon duo.
 The hair of teenaged Dear Daughter got chopped into a pixie-style that I found chic, but she found hair-raising!

-I quickly returned to the self-hair-beautification route, a path to loveliness that went fairly smoothly during the late 2000s.
-There was, however, one time when I tried a burgundy shade, thinking it would turn out like the shade on the box, a lustrous dark auburn.
+I quickly returned to the self-hair-beautification route, a path to loveliness that went fairly smoothly until about 2010.
+Then I tried a burgundy shade, thinking it would turn out like the shade on the box, a lustrous dark auburn.
 No, it was not dark auburn!

 Dear Daughter thought that “eggplant” looked great on me.
 It was a unique change that really brought out the blue in my eyes.
 I told her that I refuse to go out in public, at my age, looking like a 20-something.
 A wonderful product named “Oops” got applied to the aubergine tresses, and, after 40 minutes in the shower, my hair was returned to its natural sandy-blonde shade, and my skin was super-soft!

 I finally settled on a Medium Cool Blonde hue, sold by one of the major conglomerates.
 Every 4-6 months, I freshened up my look, once in a while opting for a Medium-Toned auburn.
 I had “my look” down.
 Life was good.
 What could possibly go wrong?!